-Once you have registered as a Concern Debates adjudicator we will only contact you based on the communication preferences you completed on the registration form in relation to this role.
+Once you have registered as a Concern Debates adjudicator we will contact you based on the communication preferences you completed on the registration form in relation to this role.
 If you interact with Concern in other ways, for example you donate to Concern, and you have indicated that we can communicate with you about our work in other ways, these preferences will not change unless you instruct us to do so.
-Approximately eleven months after initial registration, Concern will contact you to determine if you would like to remain on for another year.